Island Oak foliage

 A conical evergreen tree when young that takes on a broader mature form; attractive foliage is leathery, dark green and glossy, with blue-green undersides; suitable as a windbreak or large screen, making it valuable in urban and garden settings

-Island Oak has attractive dark green foliage with bluish-green undersides.
+Island Oak has attractive dark green foliage with bluish-green undersides on a tree with a pyramidal habit of growth.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

 Island Oak is a dense multi-stemmed evergreen tree with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.